 This smart haberdashery unit is located just off the kitchen – it came from Justin’s auction house and makes a perfect family larder.
 The antique chair in front was sourced from an old woollen mill that is now closed down.

-The dining room was inspired by a peacock and is the one room Jill decided she could really be decadent with.
+The dining room, inspired by a peacock and is the one room Jill decided she could really be decadent with.
 The imposing bespoke dining table came from an old mill and they spent a day dismantling it to move it.
 “It’s an industrial sewing machine and would have been operated by several women at the same time,” Jill says.
 “We added a glass panel so you can see through to the mechanics as you eat.”
 Made in ReFound’s workshop, using reclaimed wood, it’s so heavy that it will never be moved again.